-The 2013 East Lynn Canal alignment is affected by 43 avalanche paths, and the West Lynn Canal alignment is affected by 19 paths.
+The current East Lynn Canal alignment is affected by 43 avalanche paths, and the West Lynn Canal alignment is affected by 19 paths.

-2.2.
-2013 Update
+2.2.2017 Update

-This report updates the 2004 SDEIS Appendix J, Snow Avalanche Technical Report, and the 2005 FEIS Addendum to Appendix J. Except for the updates, the information in the 2004 and 2005 documents is still valid.
-New information in this report includes revised traffic projections, new alignments, new costs, and new mitigation technologies and options.
+This report updates the 2004 SDEIS Appendix J, Snow Avalanche Technical Report, the 2005 FEIS Addendum to Appendix J, and the 2013 SDEIS Appendix J, Snow Avalanche Technical Report.
+Except for the updates, the information in the earlier documents is still valid.
+New information in this report includes revised traffic projections, new cost estimates, debris volumes, additional information in response to public comments, and new mitigation options.